 Boeing says it signs sales agreement with Iran Air

-Boeing Co. said Tuesday it signed an agreement with Iran Air “expressing the airline’s intent” to buy its aircraft, setting up the biggest business deal between the Islamic Republic and America since the 1979 US Embassy takeover in Tehran.
+Boeing Co. said Tuesday it signed an agreement with Iran Air “expressing the airline’s intent” to buy its aircraft, marking the first major deal with an American company in the Islamic Republic following its landmark nuclear deal last year with world powers.

-Boeing issued a statement to The Associated Press saying that it signed the Iran Air agreement “under authorizations from the US government following a determination that Iran had met its obligations under the nuclear accord reached last summer.”
+The Chicago-based manufacturer issued a statement to The Associated Press saying that it signed the agreement “under authorizations from the US government following a determination that Iran had met its obligations under the nuclear accord reached last summer.”

 Boeing has been cautious about entering Iran’s market as other sanctions remain in place against Tehran.
 American officials had said as recently as last weekend that the sale would need permission from the US Treasury.

-Out of Iran’s 250 commercial planes, 162 are flying while the rest are grounded due to lack of spare parts, Akhoundi said Tuesday.
+Out of Iran’s 250 commercial planes, about 150 are flying while the rest are grounded due to lack of spare parts.
 Parts and servicing remained nearly impossible to get while the world sanctioned Iran over its contested nuclear program.